A Theology of...

 The Gathered Church

 A community of people could not meet together regularly to discuss religion and spirituality, without a shared theology emerging.
-This is the nature of the gathered church; we are informed by the Unitarian movement as a whole, but also elements unique to our specific place and time: traditions, sacred texts, predominant perspectives, an inherited sense of where the community sees itself in relationship to the wider culture, the perspective and approach of current and former members and ministers.
-All of this, makes for an entirely unique character and quality.
+This is the nature of the gathered church; we are informed by the Unitarian movement as a whole, but also elements unique to our specific place and time: traditions, sacred texts, predominant characters, an inherited sense of where the community sees itself in relationship to the wider culture.
+All of this, makes for an entirely unique quality and spirit.
 It is not unlike a shared language, through which the gathered community unfolds a single conversation week by week.
 It is with all these provisos in place, that I can then begin to speak of my personal theology.

 Me, myself, and I

 My religious perspective is primarily shaped by the teachings and example of Jesus.
 Though I naturally cast the net wide, being fed and nurtured by many religious traditions, philosophical schools of thought, psychoanalysis, science, the arts, film, literature, and music.
 I am incapable of sitting still when it comes to religious inquiry, I have an unquenchable curiosity, which informs every aspect of my life and ministry.
-I am influenced most by ‘Death of God theology’ as articulated by Thomas JJ Altizer, a practice of silent meditation, quietening and emptying the mind, and ‘non-realism’ as articulated by Don Cupitt.
+I am influenced most by Jungian depth Psychology, Nietzsche's 'Death of God, and a practice of silent meditation, quietening and emptying the mind, and theologically by ‘non-realism’ as articulated by Don Cupitt.
 This perspective can approximately be labelled as Christian Atheism, or a Theology of Negation.